matthewhirai/AniBops/README.md

 # Ani-Bops
 Web application for users to search for any anime theme song from MyAnimeList just by searching for the anime title.
-If the song is on Spotify, it will give you the link.
 This application is powered by the Jikan API and Spotify API.
 You can check out the web app [here](https://ani-bops.herokuapp.com/).

 ## Demo